-Overall rating for Executes Board Vision:

-Specific behaviors, training, or experience recommended to improve this rating:
+Overall rating for Executes Board Vision: Examples of specific behavior that support the rating: Specific behaviors, training, or experience recommended to improve this rating:

 C. Effective and Efficient Management of Organization demonstrated by the following:

 - Manages District revenues and expenses to ensure fiscal sustainability and report the District's fiscal situation to the Board on a monthly basis. - Identifies organizational problems and takes timely and remedial action. - Acts with integrity in all matters. - Selects and develops knowledgeable staff. - Delegates authority appropriately. - Carefully plans for change and communicates to staff to gain buy in. - Continuously provides feedback, encouragement and leadership to staff. - Provides organization succession planning opportunities.